psychopy/psychopy/docs/source/builder/components/mouse.rst

 Name : string
     Everything in a PsychoPy experiment needs a unique name.
 The name should contain only letters, numbers and underscores (no puncuation marks or spaces).

-Start Time : float or integer
+start :
-    The time (relative to the beginning of this Routine) that the mouse should first be checked.
+    The time that the mouse should first be checked.
+See :ref:`startStop` for details.

-Duration :
+stop :
-    The duration for which the mouse is checked.
-See :ref:`duration` for details.
+    When the mouse is no longer checked.
+See :ref:`startStop` for details.

-Force End Trial on Press
+Force End Routine on Press
     If this box is checked then the :ref:`Routine <Routines>` will end as soon as one of the mouse buttons is pressed.

 Save Mouse State